SamSamhuns/face_registration_and_recognition_milvus/README.md

 docker run -d --rm -p 0.0.0.0:8081:8081 --name uvicorn_trt_server face_recog:latest tritonserver --model-store app/triton_server/models --allow-grpc=true --allow-http=false --grpc-port=8081
 pytest tests
 ````

+#### Notes on docker-compose yml setup

+Note if services other than the uvicorn web-api are to be exposed such as the  milvus or minio servers, alter the `expose` options to published `ports` for access outside the docker containers.

+    expose:
+      - "9001"

+    ports:
+      - "9001:9001"

+For `docker-compose version 1.29.2` and `yaml version 3.9`, `mem_limit` can be used with `docker-compose up`:

+    mem_limit: 512m

+For `docker-compose version <1.29.2` and `yaml version <3.9`, the following deploy setup can be used with `docker-compose --compatibility up`:

+    deploy:
+      resources:
+        limits:
+          memory: 512m

 #### Notes on triton-server